 This morning is given over to discovering the more secret side of Seville.
 We will walk its maze of back streets to uncover some real treasures that are hiding behind closed doors.
 We will go into a monastery which is still lived in by an order of cloistered nuns, whose motto is “ORA ET LABORA” – pray and work.
 When they are not in intercession, they make heavenly jams and cakes that we will be able to purchase.
 Our mission is to find a special key, one that opens the door of their private chapel, so you can see first hand where some of the phenomenal wealth from the Americas ended up!

-We will also visit a private palace to see some Roman mosaics saved from the nearby archaeological site of Itálica before going to a country estate for lunch and a private flamenco lesson.
+We will also visit a private palace to see Roman mosaics saved from the nearby archaeological site of Itálica.
+After, we head to a country estate for lunch and a private flamenco lesson.
 After a siesta at the hotel and an independent dinner, we will reconvene to enjoy a flamenco show together, so you how the professionals do it!

 Day 3 (B, L)

-The highlight of our tour will be visiting the Mezquita, the Great Mosque of Cordoba which has a cathedral inside it, one of the most unusual and beautiful buildings in the world.
+Today you will enjoy an indepth tour of Cordoba with our local guide.
+The highlight of your tour will be visiting the Mezquita, the Great Mosque of Cordoba which has a cathedral inside it, one of the most unusual and beautiful buildings in the world.
+You will also see one of the two remaining synagogues in the whole of Andalucia.
+Delve into the gorgeous gardens of the Alcazar to complete this marvellous walking tour of Cordoba.

-This evening will be free for you to retrace your steps at your own pace and lose yourselves in this marvellous city, stopping off for tapas as and when you see fit.
+This afternoon will be free for you to retrace your steps at your own pace and lose yourselves in this marvellous city.
+We will give you all sorts of ideas for your freetime.
+Perhaps, the Fine Art Museum, perhaps an Arabic Hammam and massage or maybe a siesta at your beautiful hotel.

 Day 5 (B, L, D)

-After breakfast, we will jump on board our private bus to enjoy the drive westwards towards Granada.
+After breakfast, we will head westwards towards Granada.
 En route, we will stop somewhere marvellous for a hearty lunch!

 This evening we will walk up the hill together, to visit the Arabic Quarter of the Albaícin and to enjoy the spectacular views of the Alhambra from the Mirador De San Nicolás.
 We will enjoy a meal in a local restaurant.